Transparency & Methodology

 Tone & Manipulation

 Does the email use fear, urgency, or emotional pressure to drive action?
-Fundraising is normal and expected — we penalize manufactured urgency and fear tactics, not legitimate deadline-based asks.
+Fundraising is normal and expected.
+We penalize manufactured urgency and fear tactics, not legitimate deadline-based asks.

 Negative signals